+Increasing running mileage and avoiding injury is tough.
 Like many people during the pandemic, I’ve had extra time.
 I have the time to run more mileage.
-It’s been easier to add a mile here and a mile there and suddenly you think: How did I end up with so many miles?
+It’s been easier to add a mile here and a mile there, and suddenly you think: How did I end up with so many miles?

-One of the most important things you can do is ease into running slowly.
+One of the most important things you can do to increase running mileage and avoiding injury is ease running slowly.
 Running too much, too soon, will result in an injury.
-With so many gyms closed, it’s challenging to cross-train or strength train.
+It’s challenging to cross-train or strength train with so many gyms closed.
 If you’re increasing weekly running mileage, it’s essential to do so slowly.
 Nothing in running or fitness comes overnight.
 In fact, not much in life does.

 Whether you are new to running or training for a

-not canceled race in 2020, it’s important to build a base.
+not canceled race in 2020, building a base is important.
 That way, eventually, the speedwork feels easier.
-You don’t need to be a professional to build a base and even recreational runners benefit.
+You don’t need to be a professional to build a base, and even recreational runners benefit.

 But How many Miles is Best For Me?